Identifying Retail Leasing Talent

 Traditional Approach to Hiring

-At present the emphasis by hiring managers is on screening for traditional sales personality characteristics, perceived industry network and apparent track record when assessing prospects with experience.
-In the case of hiring an inexperienced prospect, the industry tends to screen for traditional sales characteristics solely.
-As indicated above, however this approach typically yields poor results.
+At present, the emphasis among hiring managers is on screening for traditional sales personality traits, perceived industry network, and apparent track record when assessing experienced prospects.
+In the case of hiring an inexperienced prospect, the industry tends to screen solely for traditional sales characteristics.
+As indicated above, however, this approach typically yields poor results.

 In fact, the study observes:

-Observation 1: The use of typical sales profiles would not successfully predict high performance in any of the three retail leasing roles as little or no correlation exists between the behavioral attributes of successful salespeople and that of high performing retail leasing professionals.
+Observation 1: The use of typical sales profiles would not successfully predict high performance in any of the three retail leasing roles, as little or no correlation exists between the behavioural attributes of successful salespeople and those of high-performing retail leasing professionals.

-The observations in this study are provocative, and underscore the importance of early assessment of the behavioral strengths of leasing representatives and placements that can effectively leverage those strengths.
-Read the example of a retail executive following a successful science based hiring approach prior to the Vegas ICSC conference here: http://tinyurl.com/vegasandleasing.
+The observations in this study are provocative and underscore the importance of early assessment of the behavioural strengths of leasing representatives and placements that can effectively leverage those strengths.
+Read the example of a retail executive following a successful science-based hiring approach prior to the Vegas ICSC conference here: http://tinyurl.com/vegasandleasing.

 ABOUT THE STUDY